-Over the last 20 years, thousands of students have passed through The College of Law and progressed to enter top law institutions around the world.
+Over the last 20 years, thousands of students have passed through The College of Law in Australia and progressed to enter top law institutions around the world.
 We’re now extending our expertise and delivering the same esteemed, modular, online practice-based legal training to students and organisations in the UK.

 years of experience